-Substituting into the first pair of proportional sets, y can be found to be 8.
+Substituting into the first pair of proportional sets, y is found to be 8.

 Section 7 – Mixing Concentrations

-There are situations when two or more strengths of product are mixed at stated volumes and the final concentration must be calculated.
+There are cases where two or more strengths of product are mixed at stated volumes and the final concentration must be calculated.

-The two volumes will be added together to make the final volume of 500mL.
-The volumes of ingredients present in the two volumes will therefore need to be added together.
+The volume of ingredients present in the two volumes need to be added together.
 Let x mL be the volume of ingredient in 200mL of 40% v/v solution.
 Setting up proportional sets:

-Let y be the number of millilitres of ingredient in 300mL of 70% v/v solution.
+Let y be the number of milliliters of ingredient in 300mL of 70% v/v solution.
 Setting up proportional sets:

-The total volume of ingredient in 500mL of final solution is therefore 290mL.
+The total volume of ingredient in 500mL of final solution is 290mL.

 Let p be the percentage strength.
 Setting up proportional sets:

-A suspension used to be provided as two strengths, both 100mg/5mL and 25mg/5mL solutions, which could be mixed to produce intermediate doses.
-If we want to produce a product that has a strength of 75mg/mL, what proportion of the two mixtures do we need?
+A suspension is provided in two strengths – 100mg/5mL and 25mg/5mL – which can be mixed together to produce intermediate strength products.
+What proportion of the two mixtures do we need to produce a strength of 75mg/mL?

-Once we use the formula above V1/V2, we find the answer to be straightforwardly 1/1.
+Once we use the formula (above) V1/V2, we determine that the ratio is 1/1.